 The icons used for the expression type of each node in the diagram are the same icons used in the Analysis Trace view.
-To view the icons and the descriptions, see "Analysis Trace View" on page 49.
+For a description of the icons, see "Analysis Trace View" on page 50.

 Filters Tab

 The Filters tab displays all the filters in the selected filter set.